timescale/docs/timescale-forge/disk-management.md

 you want to adjust.
 Navigate to the `Operations` tab, and go to the `Resources` section.
 1. Adjust the sliders for CPU and disk size as required.
-If you increase the disk size past a certain point, you may also need to increase the CPU size to handle the increased disk size.
+If you increase the disk size past a certain point, we also recommend increasing the CPU size to handle the increased disk size (although not required).
 1. Review the new sizes and costs in the panel on the right-hand side, and click `Restart and apply` when you are happy with the changes.
 1. The resources take a few seconds to increase, and when the increase is complete, your database is immediately available on the new resources.
-There is no downtime associated with this action.
 If your database is in read-only mode, the read-only protection is automatically removed, and you can begin writing data immediately.

 <img class="main-content__illustration" src="https://assets.timescale.com/images/diagrams/forge_resources.png" alt="Timescale Forge change resources"/>